 This means you can set a reasonable cap for the size of history in memory for the current session, and have an even larger history saved to disk that you can examine at a later time.
-By default, bash sets very conservative values for these options, so we'll expand them to take advantage of a larger history.
+By default, bash sets very conservative values for these options, but you can expand these to take advantage of a larger history.
 Some distributions already increase the default bash history settings with slightly more generous values.

-~/.bashrc file with an editor to change these settings:
+~/.bashrc file with your preferred text editor to change these settings.
+Here, we’ll use

 Search for both the

 HISTFILESIZE parameters.
 If they are set, feel free to modify the values.
 If these parameters aren’t in your file, add them now.
-For our purposes, we can easily get away with saving 10000 lines to disk and loading the last 5000 lines into memory.
-This is a conservative estimate for most systems, but adjust it down if you see a performance impact:
+For the purposes of this guide, saving 10000 lines to disk and loading the last 5000 lines into memory will work fine.
+This is a conservative estimate for most systems, but you can adjust these numbers down if you notice a performance impact:

 By default, bash writes its history at the end of each session, overwriting the existing file with an updated version.
 This means that if you are logged in with multiple bash sessions, only the last one to exit will have its history saved.

-histappend setting, which will append instead of overwrite the history.
+histappend setting, which will append instead of overwriting the history.
 This may be set already, but if it is not, you can enable this by adding this line:

-If we want to have bash immediately add commands to our history instead of waiting for the end of each session (to enable commands in one terminal to be instantly be available in another), we can also set or append the
+If you want to have bash immediately add commands to your history instead of waiting for the end of each session (to enable commands in one terminal to be instantly be available in another), you can also set or append the

 history -a command to the